nculwell/MathStudy/SchoolLevel.md

 Note that these books have two PDF versions: the "OP" version that is linked to from the main math books page, and the "Print Edition" version that can be found in a link on the details page.
 I'm not sure what the difference is, but I've noticed that the OP version is a larger file, whereas the Print Edition contains the student answer key (solutions for odd-numbered exercises).

-Since the OpenStax website is annoying to use, I provide some direct links here:
+Since the OpenStax website is annoying to use, I provide some direct links here, although these might be out-of-date in the future:

 - [*Algebra and Trigonometry*, Print Edition PDF](https://d3bxy9euw4e147.cloudfront.net/oscms-prodcms/media/documents/AlgebraAndTrigonometry-Print-Edition.pdf)
   (includes the student answer key in the back of the book)